reznik-lab/MIRTH/README.md

 ## Scaled-down demonstration of MIRTH imputation performance
 The easiest way to view the Jupyter Notebook demonstration in on this GitHub repository.
 Please navigate to the `MIRTHdemocode.ipynb` file.

-To run the Jupyter Notebook demonstration, locally install Jupyter Notebook and the required dependencies used in the demonstration.
+To run the Jupyter Notebook demonstration locally, install Jupyter Notebook and the required dependencies used in the demonstration.
 ```
 conda install -c conda-forge notebook
 ```

-Then, in the command line, navigate to the directory in which the `MIRTHdemocode.ipynb` file is in and run the following:
+Then, at the command line, navigate to the directory containing `MIRTHdemocode.ipynb` and run the following:
 ```
 jupyter notebook
 ```
-This should open up Jupyter Notebook in a web browser.
+This should open Jupyter Notebook in a web browser.
 Click on the `MIRTHdemocode.ipynb` file to open it, and run each cell of the file in order from the top.